 Students classified as out-of-district will continue to be classified as out-of-district during such time as they remain in school for consecutive academic years.
-However, any student who continuously resides in Scurry County for a twelve month period without attending school may be reclassified by the Vice President and Dean of Student Services as an in-district student.
+However, any student who continuously resides in Scurry County for a twelve month period without attending school may be reclassified by the Registrar as an in-district student.